 With the development of a Strategy for Sustainable Tourism in the Wadden Sea World Heritage Destination, all relevant governmental and non-governmental stakeholders agreed how sustainable tourism should be developed in order to meet ecological requirements of the World Heritage status.
 This is based on the assumption that tourism contributes to sustaining this World Heritage.
 In addition, tourism is profiting from the exceptional conservation status of the Wadden Sea.
 This innovative to a sustainable tourism strategy has been recognized and appreciated by the UNESCO World Heritage Centre in Paris.
 This strategy has been supported by the EU in the frame of the transnational project PROWAD (Protect & Prosper/Sustainable Tourism in the Wadden Sea) through the “INTERREG IV B Northsea Programme”

 The tourism strategy for the Wadden Sea is recognized as a model for other World Heritage sites due to the way that the tourism sector plays an active role to implement the World Heritage Convention.
 In this context all three Wadden Sea states work together with the UNESCO World Heritage Centre in Paris, supporting the programme for sustainable tourism in marine World Heritage sites (cooperation between all 46 such sites).
 This includes the 2014 established partnership with the Banc d’ Arguin national park in Mauritania in order to improve the protection of migratory birds along the East-Atlantic Flyway.
-Close cooperation exists also with South Korea in order to exchange experience with protection and management of mudflats.
+Close cooperation exists also with South Korea and China in order to exchange experience with protection and management of mudflats.
 This includes environmental education, information centers, and sustainable tourism.
 Participation in the LT&C programme is a further opportunity to share experiences with other areas and at the same time profit from their experiences.